hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description
+* ensure we validate block parameters before we optimistically return valid for block hash param
 * address a corner case discovered in kintsugi where we refuse to import a block which has already finalized
 * test coverage